Fitness Trainer Kayla Itsines Shows Off Insane Body While Jumping Rope In Matching Bra & Booty Shorts

 If you’ve been doing the #SWEATChallenge and wondering if your fitness is improving, ask yourself these questions: ❓Are you sleeping better? ❓Are you feeling more mentally alert? ❓Are you enjoying healthier food? ❓Have your friends noticed changes? ❓Do you have more energy? ❓Has your coordination improved? ❓Are you actually looking forward to working out?
 If you’ve answered “yes” to some of these questions, that’s progress!!!
 You don’t need to wait for physical changes as a sign of fitness progress – if you’re starting to FEEL better, that’s an improvement! www.kaylaitsines.com/app #BBGStronger #BBGBeginner #BBG2020 #BBGcommunity #fitnesschallenge

-Previously, The Inquisitr shared that the fitness trainer sizzled in another hot look, that time while powering through an advanced ab workout.
-For that look, Itsines rocked a bright yellow bra and pair of black booty shorts and once again, her gorgeous figure was on display.
+Previously, The Inquisitr shared that the fitness trainer sizzled in another hot look while powering through an advanced ab workout.
+For that look, Itsines rocked a bright yellow bra and a pair of black booty shorts.
+Once again, her gorgeous figure was on display.